pattonsgirl/CEG2410/Projects/Hosting/README.md

 - allow HTTP from any source
 - allow HTTPS from any source

-Remove any other rules that are too open.

-Your deliverable for this part is a brief explanation of the rules created AND a screenshot of your rules.

-## Firewall Fixes - HARD MODE - 10% Extra Credit

-Use either `ufw` or `iptables` to generate to the following firewall rules.
-Move carefully and understand chaining (before you lock yourself out... forever!)

-Create 2 rules for SSH:
-- allow SSH connections from your home (and any additional trusted sources)
-- allow SSH connections from campus (130.108.0.0/16)

-Create 2 rules for HTTP/ HTTPS
-- allow HTTP from any source
-- allow HTTPS from any source

-Remove any other rules that are too open.

-Your deliverable for this part is a brief explanation of the rules created AND a screenshot of your rules.
+### Documentation Requirements
+- Explain updates to Security Group in terms of protocols, ports, and sources
+- **Screenshot** of your rules.

+## Part 4 - DNS

-## Part 4 - Research
+## Part 5 - Research

 1. Domain name registration
     - Select a registrar you would use to register a domain name
-    - Describe what steps would be needed to associate the domain name with your web server
 2. Certificate Authority Validation
     - Select a CA you would use to validate your site & generate a certificate

+### Documentation Requirements
+- Note what registrar you would choose
-    - Describe what is needed for validation
+- Describe what steps would be needed to associate the domain name with your web server
+- Note what certificate authority you would choose
+- Describe what you would need to provide (such as documentation of your legitimacy) to generate a certificate

 ## Part 5 - Resources Used